| Vegetable

 fuelled engine in the late 1970’s and have been at the

+forefront of developments ever since.
 The Elsbett engine utilised the more efficient direct injection

 engine with the combustion chamber within the piston.
 The